 What to Do with an Old Water Well

-After this point, it may be necessary to notify a local branch of the Department of Environmental Protection about the closure of the private well.
+It may also be necessary to notify a local branch of the Environmental Protection Agency regarding the sealed well.

-Note, it is a legal requirement in most states for owners to inform the local government about the presence of an old well before going through with the sale of a property.
+Also, it’s a legal requirement in most states for owners to inform the local government about the presence of an old well before selling a property.

 How to Revive an Old Well

 If you wish to use an old well, you need to clean the well, test the groundwater, and fix any structural issues.
 Some of these can be completed by the property owners, but most will require certified professional contractors due to either state laws or the complexity of the task.

 However, as per the law in many states, contractors should handle significant structural changes, drills, and the construction of the wellhead.
-Not only do they possess the equipment and experience for this specialized task, they understand the intense regulations placed on well operation and construction.
+Not only do they possess the equipment and experience for these specialized tasks, but also, they know the local regulations placed on well operation and construction.

 Note that an old well may not be suitable for reuse if the water has run out, the water level isn’t in compliance with the state laws, or contamination is detected.
-Gasoline, lead, or fertilizers make the water extremely difficult to clean effectively, even if other chemicals or bacteria may be able to be killed or removed.
+Gasoline, lead, or fertilizers make the water extremely difficult to clean, even if other chemicals or bacteria can be killed or removed.